mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 ### User and Organisation Pages

-User and Organization GitHub Pages sites are not tied to a specific project, and the site files are deployed to the `master` branch in a dedicated repository named with the GitHub account name.
+User and Organization GitHub Pages sites are not tied to a specific project, and the site files are deployed to the `main` branch in a dedicated repository named with the GitHub account name.
 Therefore, you will need working copies of two repositories on your local system.
 For example, consider the following file structure: